SouthernMethodistUniversity/dhri/docs/_sources/index.md

 [![Creative Commons License](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)](http://creativecommons.org/licenses/by-sa/4.0/)

 Our curriculum is based on the [Digital Research Institute (DHRI) Curriculum](https://github.com/DHRI-Curriculum) by [Graduate Center Digital Initiatives](https://gcdi.commons.gc.cuny.edu/).

-[This repository contains information for using and contributing to the Digital Humanities Research Institute curriculum](https://github.com/DHRI-Curriculum/guide).
 Their curriculum is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).
 When sharing this material or derivative works, preserve this paragraph, changing only the title of the derivative work, or provide comparable attribution.